 Engagement Studio dead ends

 Engagement Studio programs run until prospects exit or the program ends.
 Many programs have no exit criteria — prospects stay in the program forever.
-When a prospect re-enters via a list trigger, they hit branches they've already traversed, getting nurture content they've already seen.
+When a prospect re-enters via a list trigger, they hit branches they have already traversed, getting nurture content they have already seen.
 Up to 30% of prospects in long-running programs are stuck or looping.
-Visible only by querying program timeline data prospect-by-prospect — work that's bounded out of cheap audits.
+Per Salesforce Engagement Studio documentation, exit criteria configuration is the most-skipped step during initial setup.
+Detection requires querying program timeline data prospect-by-prospect — work that is bounded out of cheap audits.

 Reporting attribution drift